fbpx

 The village of Zermatt has a lively après-ski scene with skiing, biking, climbing, paragliding, and hiking on offer.
 Many experienced climbers visit this mighty peak each year to brave the heights and conquer this summit.

 You can enjoy the iconic views while skiing down world-class slopes.
-Or, take a peaceful 30-minute cable car ride to the Rothorn’s peak.
+Or, take a peaceful 30-minute cable car ride to the Rothorn’s Peak.

 49. Don’t Miss the Magic of Lake Geneva